chrismeyersfsu/awx/docs/credential_plugins.md

         }
     }

-3.  _Linking_ the `password` field for the Machine credential to the external system by specifying the source (in this example, the HashiCorp credential) and metadata about the path (e.g., `/some/path/to/my/password/`).
+3.  _Link_ the `password` field for the Machine credential to the external system by specifying the source (in this example, the HashiCorp credential) and metadata about the path (e.g., `/some/path/to/my/password/`).